 The importance in determining the direction of dislocation is emphasised by the dichotomy of management.
 Hence, a thorough history and examination, especially looking for evidence of compression of retrosternal structures, is paramount.
 Specialised sternoclavicular X-ray views should be supplemented by CT/MRI if clinical suspicion is high.
 Posterior dislocations necessitate prompt orthopedic referral.

 A 30 year old man presented to ED with bilateral “shoulder pain” after a quad bike accident.
-Having taken a corner at high speed, he feel from the bike landing on his right shoulder and was crushed by the bike landing on his left shoulder.
+The patient took a corner at high-speed landing heavily on his right shoulder and crushed by the bike landing on his left shoulder.

-On presentation, ABCs were intact.
-No dysphonia, dysphagia or dyspnoea.
+- On presentation, ABCs were intact GCS 15 he ambulated into the department.
+He had no dysphonia, dysphagia or dyspnoea.

 However in light of the high clinical suspicion for sternoclavicular joint injury; continued anterior chest pain and failure in shoulder abduction special plain film tomography views of both SC joints was performed:

-Superior dislocation of bilateral sternoclavicular joints.
-Associated fracture of the left 1st rib anteriorly noted.
+CT scan confirmed superior dislocation of bilateral sternoclavicular joints with associated fracture of the left 1st rib anteriorly

 Anatomy of the sternoclavicular joint

 - The sternoclavicular joint is a diarthodial saddle-type joint which provides a pivot for the shoulder girdle on the trunk.

 - The joint capsule is reinforced anterioposteriorly by the anterior and posterior sternoclavicular ligaments.
 Superomedially the joint is reinforced by the interclavicular ligament which joins both the upper border of both clavicles to the suprasternal notch.